Maria Izabela Wiłucka-Kowalska: Appointment

 After the outbreak of the World War I and the death of the estate owner, with his family Ordów, she was deported to Crimea, where, after three years, in 1918, she returned to the Second Polish Republic, to his family in Warsaw.

 In the same year, while she was with a family in Płock, she encountered Mariavitism and Feliksa Kozłowska, its founder.
 Soon afterward, despite her family's objections, she joined the Mariavite Sisters.

 In 1920, she took the religious name of Maria Izabela.
 (Note: Kowalski created a covert inner church, the Philadelphic church of Love, after the death of Kozłowska.
 In the context of the covert inner church, Kowalski named her Abishag and the first of his mystical polygamous wives.)
 Wiłucka was Kozłowska's suggested successor as Superior General of the Mariavite Sisters, which Wiłucka became after she professed perpetual vows on 8 September 1922.

 In the same year, after the introduction of clerical marriage into the Old Catholic Mariavite Church, (Note: Górecki (2006) commented that mystical marriages – between priests and nuns – is one of three sensitive subjects within Mariavitism, along with worship of Kozłowska and common priesthood.
 Górecki notes that, in 1986, Catholic Church of the Mariavites Archbishop said that the term mystical marriage (małżeństwa mistyczne) originated outside of Mariavitism as a term of ridicule.) she married the charismatic leader of the church, Archbishop Jan Maria Michał Kowalski on 3 October 1922, in one of the first secret mystical marriages – between a priest and a nun.
 (Note: Wiłucka-Kowalska had a role in procuring Mariavite mystical marriages.
 According to Peterkiewicz (1975), she was Kowalski's accomplice by "welcom the new insider" and pacifying "guilty second thoughts" the selected nun may have.
 Peterkiewicz (1975) pondered if Wiłucka-Kowalska was "filled with holiness" could she have "had a taste for the dark side of sex?"
 Wiłucka-Kowalska was, according to Peterkiewicz (1975), "bullied and encouraged in turn" by the "overbearing" Kowalski.)

 Bishop of the Old Catholic Mariavite Church

-In 1929, after the introduction of the ordination of women in the Old Catholic Mariavite Church, Wiłucka-Kowalska and 11 other nuns were ordained in Płock on 28 March 1929. in Plock, and Wiłucka-Kowalska was then consecrated as a bishop.
+In 1929, after the introduction of the ordination of women in the Old Catholic Mariavite Church, Wiłucka-Kowalska and 11 other nuns were ordained in Płock on 28 March 1929.
+Wiłucka-Kowalska was then consecrated as a bishop.
 (Note: Peterkiewicz (1975) noted that according to the Mariavite publication Królestwo Boże na Ziemi, on Easter, "31 March 1929 they witnessed 'the first Mass celebrated by a woman'.")